Ylianst/MeshCentral/docs/docs/meshcentral/config.md

               "MaxSingleUserSessions": { "type": "integer", "default": null, "description": "Maximum number of sessions a single user can have.
 Each time a user opens a new browser tab or opens a new browser on a different computer, a new user session is created." }
             }
           },
+          "files": {
+            "type": "object",
+            "description": "Values that affect the files feature", "properties": {
+              "sftpConnect" : { "type": "boolean", "default": true, "description": "When false, removes the 'SFTP Connect' button from the files tab unless this is the only possible option." }
+            }
+          },
           "terminal": {
             "type": "object",
             "description": "Values that affect the terminal feature", "properties": {
-              "linuxShell": {
+              "sshConnect" : { "type": "boolean", "default": true, "description": "When false, removes the 'SSH Connect' button from the terminal tab unless this is the only possible option." }, "linuxShell": {
                 "type": "string",
                 "enum": [ "any", "root", "user", "login" ],